Temperature-Enhanced Coercive Field by Chiral Molecules: Results

 The optical image of the sample is shown in \autoref{MOKE}d with the area of the crystals marked in a dashed white line.
 The areas under the crystals (red) or far from the crystals (gray) from which the magnetization loops were taken are marked on the image.
 Corresponding magnetic images at a 3.85 mT magnetic field are shown in \autoref{MOKE}e (20°C) and \autoref{MOKE}f (80°C).
 In this field, all the domains flipped at 20°C, while at 80°C, some light domains are left under the crystals.
 Both enantiomers of RAO were studied, and they led to similar phenomena of increased magnetic coercivity, as presented in Supporting Information Section 1.2.

 At higher temperatures, a more gradual transition from one magnetization to the other under the crystals is seen by the increasingly slow transition toward magnetic saturation in the magnetic hysteresis loops in \autoref{MOKE}b.
 This behavior likely arises from reduced domain size at higher temperatures.
-Consequently, although the coercive field is stronger, the extent of avalanche magnetization decreases (Figure S2), highlighting a tradeoff between the strength of induced magnetization and its spatial spread with increasing temperatures.
+Consequently, although the coercive field is stronger, the extent of avalanche magnetization decreases (Supporting Information Section 1.5), highlighting a tradeoff between the strength of induced magnetization and its spatial spread with increasing temperatures.